-"Read each formula all the way through before beginning to scale."
+"Read each formula/recipe all the way through before beginning to scale/measure."
 Many times, you can prevent an error or save yourself clean-up time by understanding the entire process before starting or asking questions if something is unclear.

-Make sure to clean each bench or mixing area immediately when you are finished using it; do not leave a mess behind when you leave.
+Make sure to clean each work area immediately when you are finished using it; do not leave a mess behind when you leave (Clean As You Go- CAYGO).